Grinding /Bruxing and Occlusal Splint

-In cases of severe bruxism in addition to an occlusal splint to protect your teeth, referral will be made to the TMJ specialist or treatment by a physiotherapist may be necessary to address any muscular pain and to provide exercises to strengthen and protect your jaw joint.
+In cases of severe bruxism in addition to an occlusal splint to protect your teeth, a referral will be made to the TMJ specialist, or treatment by a physiotherapist may be necessary to address any muscular pain and to provide exercises to strengthen and protect your jaw joint.

 If you suspect you may be grinding your teeth, contact us at 9642 33 47.